ENG517/Procedure/loyc/p-howrse-maximize-blup.md

 ## Prerequisites
 There are no prerequisites that a player must follow before blupping a horse.
 However, it is strongly advised that players use aging points or Morpheus' Arms to age a horse at will while blupping instead of waiting for it age naturally.
 This will tremendously speed up the blupping process.

+## How to BLUP a horse to 100
+1. Access the private page of the horse you intend to BLUP and register it in an equestrian center.

+[ss-register-ec]

+2. Once your horse is at least 1 year and 6 months of age, begin **forest rides**.
+Maximize the hours your horse goes on forest rides each time it wakes up.
+Make sure to balance forest rides with daily care, food, and water.

+[ss-forest-rides]

+3. After your horse can no longer gain skill points from forest rides, as displayed in the **Rides** tile on your horse's page, begin **mountain rides**.
+Maximize the horse goes on forest rides each time it wakes up.
+Make sure to balance mountain rides with daily care, food, and water.

+[ss-mountain-rides]

+4. After your horse can no longer gain skill points from mountain rides, as displayed in the **Rides** tile on your horse's page, identify your horse's best three skills for training:

+    - Navigate to the **Characteristics** tab at the bottom of your horse's private page.
+    - Select your horse's breed to access the directory page for that breed.
+    - On this page, look for the three skills marked with the highest score.
+These are the best three skills for your horse's breed.

+[ss-best-three-skills]

+[ss-top-three-arrows]

+5. Once your horse is at least 2 years of age, train it in its best three skills until you have gained the maximum skill points allowed for those skills.
+Completion of training is indicated by the meters in the **Training** tile on your horse's private page.

+6. Once your horse is at least 5 years of age, select its competition specialty and give it the necessary tack to enter competitions.

+[ss-choose-specialty]

+7. Identify the type(s) of competition that target your horse's best three skills.
+Enter your horse into those competitions until its best three skills have gained the maximum skill points possible.

+[ss-competition-page]

+8. After your horse can no longer gain skill points in its best three skills from entering competitions, continue to enter competitions until your horse has secured 20 first-place wins.

+[ss-20-wins]

+9. After your horse has won first place in 20 different competitions, age your horse or wait until it turns 10 years of age.

+10. Navigate to the **Genetic** tab at the bottom of your horse's page to check your horse's BLUP.
+The value should display as 100.